Paper Mache Dolls

 Adding facial features – After the head is dry and secure on the body.
 You can add facial features.
 I add ears, nose, lips and chin by using wadded up streamer.
 I dip the wadded streamer into starch and attach it to the head and then paper mache around those to form the shapes of those facial features.
 For eyes, I have used doll eyes and I have also used eye clip art to put eyes on my dolls.

 Finishing up – Decide what character you’d like to make and then dress and/or paint it accordingly.
 I have made characters based on my favorite books and favorite types of characters in movies and TV.
 For dressing my dolls I have used scraps of materials, paint and decorated duct tape.
 For the skin tone I have been using Americana Natural Buff paint.
+(Although I am showing the product from Amazon, I purchase this paint at Michael’s.
+It’s only $1.29 for a 2oz bottle at Michael’s.
+For other painting I use CraftSmart Acrylic paint.
+That is my preferred brand.
+I also purchase this paint at Michael’s.

 There are different was that you can use for paper mache.
 I prefer using Sta-Flo Liquid Starch.